 • 13-11 Kisshoji-machi, Yahatanishi-ku, Kitakyushu City, Fukuoka

-• Access: Approx. 7 min. walk from Nishitetsu bus stop “Meiji-machi Danchi”
+• Access: Approx. 7 min. on foot from Nishitetsu “Meiji-machi Danchi” bus stop

 • https://www.city.kitakyushu.lg.jp/yahatanishi/file_0122.html